MAT Manual

 Change the visible (or active) portion of

-by altering its displacement offset and dimensions.
+matby altering its displacement offset and dimensions.
 Future operations will only affect this visible portion as if the rest of the elements were not there.
-Returnmat
+Returnmat.displacement+ the new size must not exceedmat-max-size.
+Furthermore, there must be no facets being viewed (withwith-facets) when calling this function as the identity of the facets is not stable.

 [function] reshape! mat dimensions